Accessibility Ramp Slope Calculator

 - Running slope

-- The direction-of-travel slope, commonly written as a ratio such as 1:12 or as a grade percent.
+- The slope in the direction of travel, usually written as a ratio such as 1:12 or as a grade percent.

 - Cross slope

-- The side-to-side slope across the ramp or landing surface.
+- The side-to-side tilt across a ramp run or landing.

 - Landing

-- A level resting and turning area at the top, bottom, or between ramp runs.
+- A level area at the top, bottom, or between ramp runs for stopping, turning, and door use.

 - Edge protection

-- A curb, barrier, extended surface, wall condition, or similar detail that helps keep wheels and mobility aids on the ramp or landing.
+- A curb, barrier, extended surface, wall, or protected ground condition that helps keep wheels and mobility aids on the route.

 References:

-- Chapter 4: Ramps and Curb Ramps, United States Access Board.
+- Chapter 4: Ramps and Curb Ramps, U.S. Access Board.

 - 2010 ADA Standards for Accessible Design, ADA.gov.